fhause5/AWS-SysOps/exams/AWS_Certified_SysOps_Administrator .md

 ```

-### 33. What sort of host might you set up in your AWS environment that can be used as a way to “hop” into your environment to gain access to secure servers within a private subnet?
+### 33. What sort of host might you set up in your AWS environment that can be used as a way to "hop" into your environment to gain access to secure servers within a private subnet?

 > Bastion host